Wellington City Libraries: Branches

 Wellington's first branch library opened in Newtown in 1902, stocking general literature and a range of newspapers and magazines.
-As of February 2023, Wellington City Libraries has 14 branches open to the public.
-Three of these are in central Wellington, replacing the closed Central Library, and the rest are located in suburban areas.
+As of September 2024, Wellington City Libraries has 12 branches open to the public.
+One of these is in central Wellington, replacing the closed Central Library, and the rest are located in suburban areas.
 Branches have also been given Māori names, usually based on a geographic feature or local legend.